Today's Video Link

 I mentioned this to my friend Paul Dini and on an impulse, we decided to call up and buy tickets, then fly back and see Jerry's debut on the Great White Way.

 That was in December.
 By the end of January, we were kind of regretting the impulse.
-Neither of us had any reason to go back to New York and it seemed like an awful lot of money to spend just to see Jerry.
+Neither of us had any other reason to go back to New York and it seemed like an awful lot of money to spend just to see Jerry.
 We started talking about finding someone else to buy the tickets from us.

 Then I got a call from someone who was running a comic book convention in New York on the same weekend as Jerry's first performance.
 He wanted to know if Sergio Aragonés and I would come back and be guests at the con.
 He'd pay for our flights and lodging and various other perks.
 I said, "I'll check with Sergio but I'll do it."
 Then I added, "Hey, you know who'd be a great guest for you?
 Paul Dini!"
 The convention organizer said, "He would be great.
 Do you think you can get him?"